January 31 - February 1, 2026

 Ticket Options

-The Red Rock Chocolate Festival typically takes place at Hurricane Community Center — a modern indoor venue with climate control, ample booth space, and adequate parking.
-The indoor venue makes the festival weather-independent, a significant advantage for a February/March date when outdoor events would be at risk of cold or rainy weather.
-The Community Center is centrally located in Hurricane with free parking on-site.
+The Red Rock Chocolate Festival takes place at the Grafton Building at Legacy Park (Washington County Fairgrounds) — an indoor venue with climate control, ample booth space, and adequate parking.
+The indoor venue makes the festival weather-independent, a significant advantage for a late-January date when outdoor events would be at risk of cold or windy weather.
+Legacy Park is centrally located in Hurricane with free parking on-site.

-The festival's early spring timing serves multiple purposes.
-Valentine's Day associations create natural marketing hooks for chocolate and romance themes.
-Southern Utah weather in February/March is typically comfortable (60-75°F daytime) but still cool enough that indoor festivals feel like appropriate activities.
-The date also positions the festival before Southern Utah's busy spring outdoor tourism season, giving vendors and attendees focus without competition from major outdoor events.
+The festival's late-January timing serves multiple purposes.
+Its proximity to Valentine's Day creates natural marketing hooks for chocolate and romance themes.
+Southern Utah weather in late January is typically cool (45-60°F daytime) but mild compared to most of the country, making an indoor festival a comfortable winter outing.
+The date also lands well before Southern Utah's busy spring outdoor tourism season, giving vendors and attendees focus without competition from major outdoor events.

 Making a Day of It